ntaneja1985/NET8TrainingPradeep/README.md

 - We will have separate Business Layer and another project for the Models(ViewModels)
 - Controllers will talk to Business Layer and Business Layer will talk to Repository Layer which in turn talks to Data Access Layer
 - If we click on a Link we cant do a Delete, when we click on a link <a></a> it would do a HttpGet request.
 To make HttpDelete request, use AJAX
+## In EFCore if want to exclude data at the global level, we can also use Global Query Filters.

 ## Dependency Injection
+- Software Design principle that transfer the control of object creation to an external source.
+- This is done to promote loose coupling.
 - Design Pattern to inject the dependent object rather than create the object inside the class.
 - Instead of creating concrete objects inside class, we should be injecting objects
 - Implements the dependency inversion principle.